gsmainclusivetechlab/mmapi-android-sdk/README.md

 <a name="Setup"></a>

-# How to include payments-sdk in your android application
+# How to include GSMA SDK in your android application

 Copy the GSMASdk-debug-1.0.aar file, available in the latest version in aar folder in the project directory, into libs folder under your project directory.